Amiinaa08/School-Helper-tg-bot/README.md

 By following these steps, you can easily add a new theme to the School Helper Telegram Bot and extend its functionality.

+Feel free to use the bot and get the best grades! :>